chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 - [**Winning Slowly**][ws]: cohosted with [Stephen Carradini][stephen], a show about taking the long view on technology, religion, ethics and art.
 Stephen describes it (accurately) as a show focused on tech, but from the angles of religion, ethics, and art.
 I describe it (also accurately) as our excuse to talk about whatever we want, since "technology, religion, ethics and art" pretty much touches on all of human existence.
 For a good sample of the way I approach **software and ethics**, check out [6.06: A Kind of Blindness,][ws-6.06] on smart cities, "big data", and the meaninglessness of mere information.

-- [**New Rustacean**][nr]: a show about the **Rust** programming language and the people who use it--dedicated primarily to *teaching* people Rust.
+- [**New Rustacean**][nr]: a show about the **Rust** programming language and the people who use it—dedicated primarily to *teaching* people Rust.
 Initially a way of helping myself stay motivated to keep up with learning the language, New Rustacean is now one of the most popular resources for people learning Rust and has inspired a few other teaching-programming-languages podcasts.

 [ws]: https://winningslowly.org
 [stephen]: https://stephencarradini.com